studentiz/ConversationsWithGod/README.md

 Your conversations are stored only on your device using browser localStorage.
 Nothing is ever sent to a server.
 There are no analytics, no tracking, and no cookies.
 Your thoughts remain entirely your own.

+## 📝 How To Use

+1. **🙋 Start a dialogue**: Type your question or thought as yourself
+2. **💫 Respond as wisdom**: The next message automatically switches roles
+3. **🔄 Continue the conversation**: Alternate between the two perspectives
+4. **⚙️ Adjust settings**: Change font size or toggle dark mode as needed
+5. **📤 Export when ready**: Save your conversations for reference or training

 ## 🧠 Exporting for AI Training

 Your self-conversations can be valuable training data for personalizing AI models.
 ConversationsWithGod supports exporting in formats compatible with most major LLM platforms: